-I’ve been providing therapy services for nearly two decades and I have never worked with any insurance panels.
+I’ve been providing therapy services for nearly two decades.
 I have an appropriate amount of clients, I don’t feel like I’m working an assembly line, and I have a comfortable income.

 I feel my way of working with clients benefits them for a number of reasons:

 Not all my clients are fee based.
 I do a certain number of sessions through Give An Hour.
 Anyone in the military can contact me and request donated sessions through Give An Hour.
 If I have slots open then that person gets my full attention.
 I don’t offer less time per session and I don’t limit the number of sessions.
 When I work with the military through Give An Hour they get exactly the same care, support and guidance as any client in my practice.
 It doesn’t cost them a dime and I inform my CPA the number of sessions I’ve donated.

 I understand working with insurance panels is a personal choice.
 This was about my own personal experience and how letting my client and I choose their care works.